rchockxm/js-orgChart-2/README.md

 var pOrgNodes = new OrgNodeV2(nodeParams);
 ```

-Create the child nodes of rood node.
+Create the child nodes of root node.
 Use <code>OrgNodeV2.addNodes</code> method as a child of the current node.

 ```js
 var pOrgChildNode = null;